alejandrogarciasalas/blog/_posts/2015-10-30-hello-world.md

 layout:     post
 title:      Hello World
 date:       2015-10-30 12:31:19
 summary:    See what the different elements looks like.
-Your markdown has never looked better.
-I promise.
+This is just a test post.
 categories: test
 ---

-There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.
+There is a significant amount of subtle, yet precisely calibrated, styling to ensure that content is emphasized while still looking aesthetically pleasing.

 All links are easy to [locate and discern](#), yet don't detract from the harmony of a paragraph.
 The _same_ goes for italics and __bold__ elements.
 Even the the strikeout